Best Things to Do in Valposchiavo + Travel Tips

-While I saw many heading to Alp Grüm directly, I truly, truly, truly recommend heading to Sassal Masone first because that is the real highlight – for any Switzerland trip!
+Then it is time for s shortish but steepish uphill hike.
+While I saw many people heading to Alp Grüm directly, I truly, truly, recommend making a short detour and heading to Sassal Masone first because that is the real highlight – for any Switzerland trip!

-Paths are well signed, but you could also use the Graubünden Hiking App to slowly head towards Sassal Masone.
-The hike to Sassal Masone is not difficult, though it is uphill.
+Paths are well signed, but you could also use the Graubünden Hiking App to head towards Sassal Masone slowly.
+The hike to Sassal Masone is not strenuous, though it is uphill.

-It probably took me about 60 minutes (but I did not rush) from the train station to the top of the Sassal Masone mountain.
+It probably took me about 60 minutes (but I did not rush) from the Ospizio Bernina train station to the top of the Sassal Masone mountain.

-So, though it is not the best place to take a dip, it is surely great to look at from above.
-In 1926, a dam was built and the water is now used for generating electricity.
-While it is a dam, it is still a beauty and will make it on my list of the best places to see in Switzerland.
+While I did not get to spend time at the lake, I assume it is very fresh and very cold.
+So, though it is not the best place to take a dip, it is undoubtedly great to just look at from above.
+In 1926, a dam was built, and the water is now used for generating electricity.
+While it is a dam, it is still a beauty!

-There is a Refugio that wasn’t open at the time of my visit (starting in October), but the stonehouse looked really beautiful, as did the two stone buildings in the shape of an igloo/tent.
+TIP: There is a Refugio at the top.
+It wasn’t open at the time of my visit (beginning of October), but the stone house looked charming, as did the two stone buildings in the shape of an igloo/tent.

 Though the refuge was closed, there was a surprising amount of people on Sassal Masone, and many (mostly Swiss) seemed to know that this was THE place to rest and soak in the views.

-In this region of Switzerland, water fountains are not as common as in other parts of the country, so pack enough and don’t rely on fresh mountain water (as I did 🙂
+In this region of Switzerland, water fountains are not as common as in other parts of the country, so pack enough and don’t rely on fresh mountain water.

-Alp Grüm is a train station (if you got to Ozpizio Bernina from Poschiavo by train you have passed it on your way), but also a good place to have lunch/coffee as there is a restaurant there that comes with a view.
+If you got to Ozpizio Bernina from Poschiavo by train, you have passed Alp Grüm already.
+It is a train station and an excellent place to have lunch/coffee as there is a restaurant there that comes with a view.

-I really have to make sure to add this to my “Most beautiful places in Switzerland” post as it definitely belongs there.
+I added Sassel Masone to my “Most beautiful places in Switzerland” post as it definitely belongs there.